Skip to content

 Key features

 By default EspansoEdit lists match files from the Espanso user folder.
 There is also an option to select the Espanso config folder, but YML files from any folder can be displayed.
 Files and folders can be added to the Favorites list.
+Separate menus are included for most recently used files and folders.

 Folder selection